-Although the cooling season in Ohio can be relatively short some years, we all know the importance of having a quality air conditioner to keep us cool in the hot summer months.
-If you have an older air conditioner, it is most likely a one-stage unit, meaning that when you turn it on, it comes on at full blast and stays that way until it reaches the temp you set on your thermostat.
+Although the cooling season in Columbus, Ohio can be relatively short some years, we all know the importance of having a quality central air conditioner to keep the cool air flowing during the hot summer months.

-Having a multi-stage air conditioner solves this problem by being able to run all of the time at different speeds to maintain the temperature indoors.
+Having a multi-stage heating and cooling system installed solves this problem by being able to run all of the time at different speeds to maintain the temperature indoors.

-Half of your air conditioner actually sits on top of your furnace.
-This part is called the evaporator coil and it is responsible for removing the heat from the air in your home.
+Half of your cooling system actually sits on top of your furnace.
+This piece is called the evaporator coil and it is responsible for removing the heat from the air inside your home.

-The unit that sits outside your home cools down your evaporator coil inside through the use of Puron (or Freon if your unit is older) and then the warm inside air is blown over these coils to cool it down.
+The unit that sits outside your home cools down your evaporator coil inside through the use of refrigerant and then the warm inside air is blown over these coils to cool it down.
 Because of this setup, most new air conditioners are referred to as “split-systems”.